Old Town Ohrid

 The view from Kaneo Restaurant of Lake Ohrid

-As we waited for our food, fresh supplies were delivered to the restaurant by a small motorboat.
+As we waited for our food, a small motorboat delivered fresh supplies to the restaurant.
 I was hanging out on the dock when a neighbor came for a visit and offered to help tie his boat to the dock.

 We lingered much longer than we usually would for a lunch stop.
 The food and service were excellent.
 Stray kittens came to our table and we happily shared a few bites.

-From Kaneo Beach it is an easy walk back to town along the boardwalk.
-We wrapped up our self-guided walking tour at the Saint Sofia Orthodox Church and the Church St. Nikola Gerakomija located around the corner from one another and very close to our guest house.
+From Kaneo Beach, it is an easy walk back to town along the boardwalk.
+We wrapped up our self-guided walking tour at the Saint Sofia Orthodox Church and the Church of St. Nikola Gerakomija, which are located around the corner from one another and very close to our guest house.

 Rain Day / Blog Day / Maintenance Day / Travel Planning